90+ AI Design Patterns to Avoid: The Definitive List

 SP02: gap-6 on Every Grid

-Craft Signals -- What TO Do
+Craft Signals — What TO Do

 CS01: Custom Selection Colors

-::selection pseudo-element with your brand colors.::selection {
+::selection pseudo-element in your brand colors.::selection {

 background-color: #2D5A3D;